-These crab cakes are so simple to make!
+These fantastic Dungeness Crab Cakes are so simple to make!
 These also are great served as the starter course of your meal.

 More of Linda's great